How many calories per day?

 Is 1,200 calories a day enough?

 1,200 kcal is the absolute minimum for short, sedentary women.
-For most people, it's too low and leads to fatigue, muscle loss, and a metabolic slowdown.
+For most people, it's too low and leads to fatigue, muscle loss, and a slowed metabolism.

 Should I eat more on workout days?

 Your TDEE already takes your average training frequency into account.
-If you want to be more precise, you can add 200-400 kcal on intense training days and remove the same amount on rest days.
+If you want to be more precise, you can add 200-400 kcal on intense training days and subtract as much on rest days.

-Why is my weight stalling despite being in a deficit?
+Why is my weight plateauing despite the deficit?

-Several possible causes: you're overestimating your activity, underestimating your portions, or you're retaining water (stress, salt, menstrual cycle).
+Several possible causes: you're overestimating your activity, underestimating your portions, or you're holding water (stress, salt, menstrual cycle).
 Wait 2-3 weeks before drawing conclusions.

 No, they have a legal margin of error of ±20%.
-That's why we talk about estimates and not exact science.
+This is why we talk about estimates and not exact science.
 What matters is the consistency of your tracking, not absolute precision.